MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-sign-out.md

     - Collect an email from the user.
 Add validation to your inputs to make sure the user enters a valid emails address.
     - Collect a password if you sign in with username (email) and password.
     - Collect an email one-time passcode from the user if you sign in with email one-time passcode.
-    - Resend one-time passcode (recommended) if you sign in with email one-time passcode.
+    - Add a button to let the user resend one-time passcode if you sign in with email one-time passcode.

 1. In your UI, add a button, whose select event starts a sign-in as shown in the following code snippet: